georghe-crihan/epubtool/README.md

 Some virtual methods provided, to allow customization of generated content.

+The tool requires Adobe epubcheck (see example below).

 Would recommend to run it from under the NailGun Java framework to greatly speed up iterative tasks.